-Figure 15.
+图 7-1.
 Internal Power-up Sequence Using Internal LDO

-Figure 16.
+图 7-2.
 Internal Power-up Sequence Using External Bias

-EN pin has internal filter to avoid unexpected ON or OFF due to small glitches.
-The time constant of this RC filter is 5-μs.
-For example, when applying 3.3-V voltage source on EN pin which jumps from 0-V to 3.3-V with ideal rising edge, the internal EN signal will reach 2.086-V after 5-μs, which is 63.2% of applied 3.3-V voltage level.
+The EN pin has an internal filter to avoid unexpected ON or OFF due to small glitches.
+The time constant of this RC filter is 5 μ s.
+For example, when applying 3.3-V voltage source on the EN pin that jumps from 0 V to 3.3 V with an ideal rising edge, the internal EN signal will reach 2.086 V after 5 μ s, which is 63.2% of applied 3.3-V voltage level.

-A internal pull-down resistor is implemented between EN pin and AGND pin.
-To avoid impact to EN rising/falling threshold this internal pull-down resistor is set to $6.5M\Omega$.
-With this pull-down resistor, floating EN pin before startup keeps the TPS54JA20 device under disabled state.
-During nominal operation when the power stage switches, this large internal pull-down resistor may not have enough noise immunity to hold EN pin low.
+A internal pulldown resistor is implemented between the EN pin and AGND pin.
+To avoid impact to the EN rising/ falling threshold, this internal pulldown resistor is set to 6.5 M Ω .
+With this pulldown resistor, floating EN pin before start-up keeps the TPS54JB20 device under disabled state.
+During nominal operation when the power stage switches, this large internal pulldown resistor may not have enough noise immunity to hold EN pin low.

-The recommended operating condition for EN pin is maximum 5.5-V. DO NOT connect EN pin to VIN pin directly.
+The recommended operating condition for EN pin is maximum 5.5 V. Do not connect the EN pin to the VIN pin directly.